Cen92/MindCoder/README.md

-Mind Coder repository for Final Year Project.
+Repository for Final Year Project.

+Write some code on an Android device and send to a Lego Mindstorm 2.0 via Bluetooth!
+Not nearly completed yet.

+Using ANTLR 3.2 for parsing and outputting code.